Kevin B. Miller,1 PhD

 Anne Vissers,1,2,3 Gary Tucker,2 and Sarab Sahi2

-Worldwide the food industry is under pressure to reduce caloric values of sweet bakery products such as cakes.
+The food industry is under pressure to reduce caloric values of sweet bakery products such as cakes.
+This article presents tools to study the behavior of cake batters during baking.

 Cara Cargo-Froom,1,2 Anna-Kate Shoveller,1,3 Christopher P. F. Marinangeli,4 and Daniel A Columbus5,6